gamepro110/cheat-scheets/ssh/sshkey from windows to wsl.md

+---
+tags: windows, linux, wsl, ssh
+---

-# use sshkeys from windows in wsl
+# use ssh-keys from windows in wsl

->all in wsl terminal
+> all in wsl terminal

 ## copy over